rh-openshift-ansible-better-together/dev-track/README.md

 # OpenShift-Ansible Integration Lab

+Readme should be considered a rough sketch of the lab and not a step-by-step accurate guide as of right now.
+There's lots of things that depend on the official environment that can't be set in stone until the environment is actually created and tested there.
+But this is a good high level overview of the things that will be covered.

 ## 0 Introduction
 ### 0.1 Usecase
 Today we are building a Widget inventory tracking system called WidgetFactory.
 It's comprised of a simple data-driven application backed by MySQL.
 We will start with deploying a MySQL Ansible operator which will be used for provisioning and backup/restore operations.
 After that, we will leverage Ansible in a CI/CD pipeline to build and deploy the WidgetFactory application.